PAIR-code/cam-scroller/README.md

 [deeplearn.js](https://deeplearnjs.org) to enable scrolling through webpages using custom gestures that you define.

+The Chrome extension can be found in the Chrome web store [here](https://chrome.google.com/webstore/detail/cam-scroller/egljnginfcbpehnpfojpbogiopdgjjak).

 It makes use of the deeplearn.js [KNN image classifier](https://github.com/PAIR-code/deeplearnjs/blob/master/models/knn_image_classifier/knn_image_classifier.ts) in the same manner as [Teachable Machine](https://teachablemachine.withgoogle.com/) and [Cam Arcade](https://deeplearnjs.org/demos/teachable_gaming/).